Summer Internship Program

 General Information About the Career Academy Summer Internship Program

-An important aspect of the Career Academy programs is to offer summer internships that relate to their Career Academy focus to interested students after their junior year of high school.
+An important aspect of the St. Johns County Career Academy programs is the opportunity to complete a summer internship that relates to the specific Career Academy focus.
+These internships are offered to interested students after their junior year of high school.
 This page offers information to benefit the students applying for internships, those already in internships and to the businesses who offer the internships.

-We extend our appreciation to the 186 students who interned at over 60 different businesses in St. Johns and the surrounding counties during Summer 2019 and the 60+ innovative virtual internships offered during Summer 2020!
+We extend our appreciation to the 140 students who interned at 38 different businesses in St. Johns and the surrounding counties during Summer 2021!

 A successful Career Academy work experience’s benefits to students:

 - Allows students to apply classroom instruction and specific skills in a work environment

 - Exposes students to broad, relevant, enriching educational experiences in business

 - Allows students to observe and use current workplace practices and technologies

 - Enhances students’ core workplace skills: teamwork, decorum, ethics, time management, problem solving, written and oral communications skills, etc.